 Most complaints from ad-supported streamers point to oversaturation, irrelevant ads, and excessive ads in general.
 With the surplus of options, these factors can drive users to leave one app for another.

-When these streaming apps jockey for position, the ones with the fewest and most relevant ads that will come out on top.
+When streaming apps jockey for position, those with the fewest and most relevant ads will come out on top.

 Bundling Linear Channels With Multichannel Video Programming